JuliaIO/HDF5.jl/doc/hdf5.md

 The last syntax reads just a subset of the data array (assuming that `dset` is an array of sufficient size). libhdf5 has internal mechanisms for slicing arrays, and consequently if you need only a small piece of a large array, it can be faster to read just what you need rather than reading the entire array and discarding most of it.

-Datasets can be created in either of the following ways:
+Datasets can be created with either

 ```julia
 g["mydataset"] = rand(3,5)